Increasing Your Healthy Lifespan: Strategies and Insights from Longevity Science

 - Exercise—Yes, physical activity can be challenging for those with mobility issues, arthritis, or heart conditions.
 But any level of physical activity can improve how we age.
 Even a 20– to 30–minute walk several times a week can prevent or manage conditions like heart disease, stroke, high blood pressure, and more.

 - Social connections—Strong social ties are among the best predictors of a long, healthy life.
 Here in The Villages, we thrive on building interpersonal relationships, and we moved here because of our desire to connect with others.
-Studies show that “many adults aged 50 and older are socially isolated or lonely in ways that put their health at risk” for conditions such as dementia, heart disease, stroke, and premature mortality.
+Studies show that as many as one-third of adults aged 50 and older are socially isolated.
+This isolation places their health at risk for conditions such as dementia, heart disease, stroke, anxiety, depression, and premature mortality.

 - Stress management—When stress is left unchecked, it can prevent us from spending time with loved ones, eating well, and even sleeping.
 Whether it’s exercise, prayer, meditation, or medical and psychological intervention, managing stress appropriately is important for healthspan and longevity.